What is UV?

 Standalone Script

-Lets look at the uv_script repository.
+Lets look at the uv_script repository first.

 Clone or Download the uv_script repository, open a PowerShell (Windows) or terminal window (Linux/MacOS), and cd into the repository directory.